Skip to content

 Cache control

-BlackSheep offers features to configure Cache-Control response headers.
-This page explains:
+This page describes features to configure Cache-Control response headers.
+It covers:

-• How to use the cache_control decorator to configure a header for specific request handlers
+• Using the cache_control decorator to configure a header for specific request handlers.

-• How to use the CacheControlMiddleware to configure a common header for all request handlers globally
+• Using the CacheControlMiddleware to configure a common header for all request handlers globally.

 About Cache-Control